abheist/assignment-2-dsa-udacity/explanation_5.md

 Create blocks with the help of LinkedList.
-And attach a new block on the tail of the node with the time complexity of O(1) as shown in the problem statement.
+And attach a new block on the tail of the node.
+While creating a block, we are creating a hash for the previous node. and then attacing a new node to the previous hash node address.

 Time complexity: O(1)
 Space complexity: O(n), i.e.: Total space occupied by the blockchain.